bbrangeo/GardenOptimization/GardenPlot.md

 ```
 farm.loc[13][1]='100-120'# change the days for row 13
 ```
 Then we want to remove the asteriks and trailing whitespaces.
 The single and double asteriks can be removed together with the expression **strip(*'*')**  and then we split the data over the hyphen.
 In order to find the average, we need to change every entry to a pair of integers.
 This is accomplished with the **map(int, [list])** function.
-All this can go into a single list comprehension to make a temporary list of the number pairs
+The **map** works very well here because each element in the list is also a list, and that is ok for **map**  All this can go into a single list comprehension to make a temporary list of the number pairs
 ```
 days=[list(map(int,days.strip(' ').strip(*'*').split('-'))) for days in farm['Days']]##change all entries to pairs of integers
 ```